JaFro96/dasymetric/README.md

 ## Example

-As a case study we try to predict population counts for each districts of Münster with land cover data as ancillary information.
+As a case study we try to predict population counts for each district of Münster using land cover data as ancillary information.

     #> Lade nötiges Paket: sf
     #> Linking to GEOS 3.9.0, GDAL 3.2.1, PROJ 7.2.1